dreh21/HCI-Casino-experiment/Zenhub.md

 * Add methods to rank hands and determine game winner for Hold'em
 * Create Omaha.java and implement game logic
 * Add methods to rank hands and determine game winner for Omaha
-* Set up "AI" for poker game cpu
+* Set up "AI" for poker games cpu

-*
+## Implement Start menu GUI
+* Will be start menu that first will prompt player for there ID, Trial condition Code,...
+* After that information is gathered will have a base menu that will allow any of the games to be opened and played
+* base menu will need a way to allow user to end session and "re up"(for when they lose all money and want to keep on playing)

 ## Implement Roulette GUI
 * Look into java animations librarys to get a roulette wheel spinning and ball to drop
 * Set up buttons/methods to play again, exit to main menu, set bet amount, make bet,...